ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 synchronously, but they could do so, as a way for other protocol participants to retrieve the results of some transaction later on.
 The retention period for job results is an implementation detail.

+## Resource Creation {#resource-creation}

+Several DAP interactions involve creating new resources on an HTTP server: aggregation jobs ({{agg-init}}), collection jobs ({{collect-init}}), and aggregate shares ({{collect-aggregate}}).
+In each case, the HTTP client sends a POST request to a creation URL and the HTTP server assigns the new resource a unique identifier.

+The server responds with a successful status code and a Location header field ({{!RFC9110, Section 10.2.2}}) indicating the location of the newly created resource.
+If the server handles the request synchronously, the response also includes the resource's representation in the body.
+If the server defers handling, the response body is empty and the HTTP client polls the resource at the location indicated by the Location header, as described in {{http-usage}}.

+Resource creation MUST be idempotent: if the server receives a POST request identical to one that created an existing resource (as defined by the interaction- specific criteria below), it MUST indicate the existing resource's location in the Location header rather than creating a duplicate.
+This allows HTTP clients to safely retry requests without risking side effects.

+One way to achieve this is to derive the resource identifier deterministically from the request content.

 ## HTTP Status Codes